Tickets

 Is photography allowed during guided tours?

-Photography is restricted within certain areas of the Abbey during guided tours to preserve the sanctity and ensure the smooth conduct of the tour.
+Photography is restricted within certain areas of the abbey during guided tours to preserve the sanctity and ensure the smooth conduct of the tour.

-Comfortable walking shoes are recommended as considerable walking is involved, and respectful attire should be worn as the Abbey is a place of worship.
+Comfortable walking shoes are recommended as considerable walking is involved, and respectful attire should be worn as the abbey is a place of worship.